 - Plumbing (Are there water leaks or sewer line clogs?)

-- Water (Is there water damage?
-Is water pressure at a safe level?)
+- Water (Is there any water damage?
+Is the water pressure level safe?)

-- HVAC systems (Does the heater or AC system work?)
+- HVAC system (Does the heater or air conditioning system work?)

-Inspections can help you catch many problems or potential problems before buying a home, but your inspector may not find them all.
-Some potential issues require special equipment or may need to be ordered separately.
-These include:
+Inspections can help you uncover many problems or potential problems before buying a home, but your inspector may not find all of them.
+Some issues require special equipment or separate inspections, including:

 - Radon testing